|● Room Modes − Standing Waves − Calculator ●

 |Notice: Only low frequencies up to 300 cycles per second are to be regarded.

 Higher modal frequencies lose their meaning, because the interfering effect is covered by other room acoustic effects.
-At reflective walls we find as room modes always sound pressure maxima - that are antinodes.

 |Theory is good, but it shows up: An empty room can be computed marvelously, but afterwards